-- identification of the staff member responsible for co-ordinating the final preparation and distribution of the annual report to the Board and other stakeholders as required - for each reporting area, identification of the staff member responsible for the collection, analysis and storage of the relevant data and for providing the relevant information to the coordinator for inclusion in the report - determination of the specific content to be included in each section of the report and reviewing this each year to ensure ongoing compliance, relevance and usefulness - preparation of the report in an appropriate form to send to the Board of Studies - setting the annual schedule for - delivery of information for each reporting area to the coordinator - preparation and publication of the report - distribution of the report to the Board of Studies and other stakeholders
+- The Business Manager is responsible for co-ordinating the final preparation and distribution of the annual report to the Board and other stakeholders as required. - for each reporting area, identification of the staff member responsible for the collection, analysis and storage of the relevant data and for providing the relevant information to the coordinator for inclusion in the report.
+This is the responsibility of the Business Manager, with student attendance statistics provided by the class teachers.

+- determination of the specific content to be included in each section of the report and reviewing this each year to ensure ongoing compliance, relevance and usefulness.
+Visit this link before commencing the annual report: AIS advice on Annual Report Preparation. - preparation of the report in an appropriate form to send to NESA. - setting the annual schedule for - o delivery of information for each reporting area to the coordinator - preparation and publication of the report - o distribution of the report to the Board of Studies and other stakeholders